juhilpatel8/CodingAssigment/README.md

-### Find Largest Words from File and Traspose the Largest word
+### Find Largest Words from File and Transpose the Largest word

 Python program that takes an input file with words, finds the largest and then transposes that word.